Kaitaraiwa Waka Whakarato

 - New Zealand Transport Agency website - information about transport service licences

-At least three years of secondary school education is preferred.
+A minimum of three years of secondary education is recommended.
 Useful subjects include maths and English.

 Delivery drivers need to be: